Urxpaly45/WarnBot/README.md

    updates: See the bot's update log

-   vote: Vote for the bot on verified websites
+   vote: Vote for the bot on verified bot lists

    tips: Useful Discord tips